-Outpatient Psychotherapy and Assessment (in-person direct client contact): 18 on average
+Outpatient Psychotherapy and Assessment (in-person direct client contact): 18 per week on average.

-Psychological Testing/Assessment: Completion of a minimum of 10 during the Internship (this will be counted as part of direct client contact during the Primary Outpatient Rotation).
-Interns selecting the Forensic/Testing rotation will complete more reports during the Internship.
+Psychological Testing/Assessment: Completion of a minimum of 10 during the Internship.
+Interns selecting a forensic/testing focus will complete more reports during the Internship.

-Individual Supervision: 2
+Individual Supervision: 2 hours per week.

-Group: 2
+Group Supervision: 2 hours per week.

-Didactic Training: 2
+Didactic Training: 2 hours per week

-Case Management or Indirect Care, Community Outreach, Presentation Research: 16
+Case Management or Indirect Care, Community Outreach, Research: 16

-Interns will have fewer direct clinical service hours in the first two months of their Internship because of the greater need for orientation and training, but will have increased direct service hours after the first two months to reflect the Intern's greater capability to manage more clinical responsibilities.
-DSRC Internship Program supervisors along with the Intern's own record will monitor the amount of direct service hours accumulated over the year to ensure that Interns do not fall short of or go over the 900 hours of direct service hours.
+Interns will have fewer direct clinical service hours in the first two months of their internship because of the greater need for orientation and training to prepare the Intern to start seeing patients but will have increased direct service hours after the first two months to reflect the Intern's greater capability to manage more clinical responsibilities.
+DSRC Internship Program supervisors along with the Intern's own record system of recording hours will monitor the amount of direct service hours accumulated over the year to ensure that Interns do not fall short of or go over the 900 hours of direct service hours.

-Communication of Trainee Status
+Communication of Trainee Status:

 Ethical standards require that clients be informed of an Intern's trainee status.
 The agency documents that patients are informed through the Notification of Therapist Trainee Status form.
-Doctoral Interns will present all patients with the form, explaining the nature of the predoctoral Internship, identifying their supervisor and how to contact that supervisor if the client desires to.
+Health service psychology Interns will present all patients with the form, explaining the nature of the Internship, identifying their supervisor and how to contact that supervisor if the client desires to.
 This documentation must be kept in each patient's chart.